The Old Fashioned Way (film): Production notes

-Fields' "Great McGonigle" character—a riff on the Great Ziegfeld—is rather similar to the carnival operator types he would later play in 1936's Poppy and 1939's You Can't Cheat an Honest Man.
+Fields's "Great McGonigle" character—a riff on the Great Ziegfeld—resembles the self-important frauds he had played on Broadway in Poppy (1923) and its silent-film adaptation Sally of the Sawdust (1925).
+He would return to variations of this character in his later films.

-The play depicted in the film, is the American temperance play The Drunkard; or, The Fallen Saved, first performed in 1844.
-A drama in five acts, it was perhaps the most popular play produced in the United States before the dramatization of Uncle Tom's Cabin in the 1850s.
-In New York City, P.T.
-Barnum presented it at his American Museum in a run of over 100 performances.
-It was among the first of the American temperance plays, and remained the most popular of them until it was eclipsed in 1858 by T. S. Arthur's Ten Nights in a Bar-Room.
-As the film's centerpiece, the sequence runs about 20 minutes and is performed in the style of the late 1890s.
+The play depicted in the film is the American temperance play The Drunkard; or, The Fallen Saved, first performed in 1844.
+In 1933 little-theater producer Galt Bell mounted a revival of The Drunkard in Los Angeles.
+The show opened on July 6, 1933, and was an immediate success.
+Bell presented The Drunkard as an audience-participation show, and urged the crowd to hiss the villain and cheer the hero.
+Bell's festive approach ensured steady audiences and repeat customers.
+The play became a popular venue for movie people, and enjoyed an extraordinary 26-year run.

+W. C. Fields loved the show and wanted to make a film version.
+He arranged for Paramount Pictures to hire members of the Los Angeles stage company: Jan Duggan, Ruth Marion, Samuel Ethridge, Larry Grenier, and William Blatchford.
+The villain of The Drunkard, actor Henry Kleinbach, was also signed; Fields kept Kleinbach on hand during the filming.
+Fields would be appearing in the Drunkard part of the film, but hadn't decided which role he would take.
+Fields finally took Kleinbach's role of Squire Cribbs in the film version.
+Fields especially enjoyed working with Jan Duggan as a comedy foil; her "Seashore" song from the stage show was featured in The Old Fashioned Way and she appeared in five of his films.
+Henry Kleinbach enjoyed a long career as a movie character actor (as Henry Brandon), as did Samuel Ethridge (as Sam Flint).

+As the film's centerpiece, the Drunkard sequence runs about 20 minutes and is performed in the style of the late 1890s.
 Reaction shots show audience members at a pitch of emotional involvement: an excited elderly spectator is cautioned by his wife to think of his heart; a young sophisticate skeptically asks his pretty date, "Do you think this is a good play?" to which she answers rapturously, eyes glued to the stage, "Oh, yes!"
 For the 1930s, the film is unusual in that it does not mock but instead nostalgically celebrates the enthusiasm 1890s American small-town audiences had for traveling theatrical companies of all sorts.

 McGonigle's juggling act seen in the film affords a rare opportunity to observe Fields's own juggling talent—his famous vaudeville specialty—as he juggles airborne balls and cigar boxes.
-In this bit, Fields looks relatively fit and slim, in contrast to the plumper look that became part of his trademark in later years.
+In this bit, Fields looks relatively fit and slim, in contrast to the plumper look that became familiar in later years.